Sviatlana Tsikhanouskaya: Establishing an opposition government-in-exile

 On 9 August 2022, at a conference held in Vilnius, Tsikhanouskaya announced the creation of the United Transitional Cabinet.
-It initially consisted of Pavel Latushko (responsible for the transition of power), Aliaksandr Azarau (responsible for the restoration of law and order), Valery Kavaleuski (foreign affairs), and Valery Sakhashchyk (defense and national security).
+It initially consisted of Pavel Latushko (responsible for the transition of power), Aliaksandr Azarau (responsible for the restoration of law and order), Valery Kavaleuski (foreign affairs), and Valery Sakhashchyk (defence and national security).
 Belarus declared Tsikhanouskaya's organizations to be extremist formations in January 2023, making her subject to prison time should she be captured by the Belarusian government.
 Two months later, she was tried in absentia and sentenced to fifteen years in prison.

-European Parliament and several governments recognize Tsikhanouskaya and her structures as legitimate representatives of the Republic of Belarus.
+The European Parliament and several governments recognize Tsikhanouskaya and her structures as legitimate representatives of the Republic of Belarus.
 Tsikhanouskaya is often referred by foreign government representatives, diplomats and parliamentarians as "President", "President-elect", "Leader of Democratic Belarus", while her Cabinet is referred to as "government in exile."
 In August 2024, Tsikhanouskaya, her administrative Office, the Coordination Council, and the United Transitional Cabinet, negotiated an agreement describing principles and procedures of their respective roles, power relations, and dispute resolution procedures.
 Article 4.1 of the agreement defines Tsikhanouskaya as holding the role of National Leader, based on the 2020 presidential election, until "a free and fair election is held in Belarus" or until Tsikhanouskaya "decides to cease" her role.

 The Council of Europe, the European Union and the United States have established formal cooperation with the structures led by Tsikhanouskaya.

 Tsikhanouskaya's husband was one of fourteen Belarusian political prisoners who were pardoned and released on 21 June 2025.
 He joined her in Lithuania.